Self-Hosting Guide

 # Check logs for errors

-docker compose logs fluxer
+docker compose logs fluxer_server

 # Verify config is valid JSON